NHanousek/T2D-TRS/README.md

 # T2D-TRS
  A clean version of the tidal range scheme model for Telemac, available to those interested.
-Originally developed by [Bin Guo](https://www.researchgate.net/profile/Bin-Guo-32).
+Originally developed by [Bin Guo](https://www.researchgate.net/profile/Bin-Guo-32), under the supervision and guidance of [Reza Ahmadian](https://www.researchgate.net/profile/Reza-Ahmadian-2) and [Roger Falconer](https://www.researchgate.net/profile/Roger-Falconer).

 ## To do:
- - Tidy folders
+ - More testing and validation
- - Add alternate operation examples
+ - Add further operation examples

 ##  Example models:
     - Simple lagoon